Darshan-V/Airbnb-clone/README.md

 - [x] move verify token to middleware folder
 - [ ] better exception handling {backend} different error codes for all the possible cases
 - [ ] validations backend
+- [ ] include created at to all the tables

 Frontend

 - [ ] default map center getfrom geolocation
+- [ ] include routes for mapview, filter, search